dotaheor/unify-Go-builtin-and-custom-generics/README.md

 }
 ```

-We can call the `TreeMap` generic use case as a generic chain with two generics.
+We can call the inner `TreeMap` generic use case as a generic closure.
-The uses in the above three other examples can also be called as generic chain,
+The use in the above example can also be called as a generic call chain.
-but each of them only uses one generic.

 Note: by using [the simplifed form](#some-simple-single-output-gens-can-be-simplified) mentioned below,
 the above `gen` can also be declared as: